Pseudonym-Tim/TASKYR/README.md

 ## Configure Blocking

 Add websites to block by entering the URL in the input box and clicking "Add Website".
-Add running programs to block by clicking "Add Program" and selecting from the list of running processes.
+</br>Add running programs to block by clicking "Add Program" and select an executable file manually using the file picker.
 ## Configure Schedule

 Set up your blocking schedule by clicking "Configure Schedule" and selecting the days and times you want blocking to be active.